 - Spread the grape leaf flat, dull side up and place a portion (See Notes) of the filling on the center of the leaf.
 Turn up the stem end of the leaf, covering the filling.

 - Fold over each end to enclose the filling.
-Beginning again at the stem end, roll the grape leaf gently but firmly into a compact cylinder.
+Beginning again at the stem end, roll it gently but firmly into a compact cylinder.
 The surface of the leaf will cling together to hold the grape leaf in shape.

 - Place the stuffed grape leaf, seam side down, in the prepared pot.
 Continue with the rolling process until all the leaves are filled or the filling is gone.
 Keep the stuffed grape leaves snug, side-by-side but not squeezed tight as they will expand as they cook.
 You can add another layer if needed.